carbon-language/carbon-lang/llvm/lib/Target/X86/README.txt

 X86RegisterInfo::copyRegToReg() returns X86::MOVAPSrr for VR128.
 Is it possible
 to choose between movaps, movapd, and movdqa based on types of source and destination?

+How about andps, andpd, and pand?
+Do we really care about the type of the packed elements?
+If not, why not always use the "ps" variants which are likely to be shorter.